BARRETTMEAG/Lucidum/4. Final_Project/Best_Tree/README.md

 Best Tree Overview:

-- Best_tree shows the treefile that was created in iqtree after several attempts.
+- Best_tree shows the treefile that was created in iqtree after several attempts, this data is found under Final_SM/SM_iqtree/file_data (this shows the files created by iqtree), SM_iqtree/trees (shows contree and treefile created by iqtree), and the trees/treefile has the treefile that was used to create the tree pictures.

 - ML_not_ is rooted, has posterior values with equal branching.
 This phylogenic tree shows how tree branches vary value wise.
 SH-aLRT support (%) / aBayes support / ultrafast bootstrap support (%) are shown.